 Yeah, I know him.
 Why?

-Well I don't, but he just came up to me at BbWorld and started complaining to me about how you're harming Blackboard's relationship with Oracle.
+Well I don't, but he just came up to me at BbWorld and started complaining to me about how you're harming Oracle’s relationship with Blackboard.

 That same Blackboard employee accosted me at an IMS meeting, literally yelling at me, telling me that he had almost convinced his bosses to adopt the new version of the LIS standard we were developing—the one that was going to save universities time and money by getting rid of the need to manually monitor the integration between the registrar software and the LMS—but they killed it when they read my latest blog post.